revvy02/lyra/docs/advanced/state-management.md

 4. **Schema Validation**: Lyra validates data against your schema during updates, catching issues early.
 When changes happen outside Lyra, these validations are bypassed, leading to potential data corruption.

+### The Technical Reason

+Behind the scenes, Lyra maintains data integrity through a carefully orchestrated system:

+- Updates and transactions are queued and processed in sequence
+- Transactions require waiting for some DataStore calls to guarantee atomicity
+- During a transaction, updates to affected keys are paused until the transaction completes
+- This is necessary because changes from transactions are only considered valid if all DataStore operations succeed
+- If any operation fails, Lyra discards all pending changes to maintain consistency

+If external systems modify data at the same time Lyra is processing a transaction, this careful balance breaks down.
+The only way to handle such conflicts would require complex rollback mechanisms that impose significant constraints on your code structure.

+By making Lyra the source of truth, you get robust data integrity without these complications.

 ## Practical Integration Strategies

 If you're using a state management library alongside Lyra, consider these approaches: